banzaicloud/banzai-cli/README.md

 ### Logging in

 To use the command you will have to log in.
-You can either log in intaractively using a web browser, or provide an API endpoint and a token manually.
+You can either log in interactively using a web browser, or provide an API endpoint and a token manually.

 For interactive login, just run `banzai login`, and follow the instructions given.